pierrick-jeanjean/personal-blog/_posts/jekyll-blog-series/2024-07-21-creating-blog-with-jekyll.markdown

 ### Making it accessible for everyone

-Since I am already experienced with Azure, I decided to host my blog on it.
-For that, I only had to create a *free* static webapp and directly refer the sources to my GitHub project.
+Given my existing experience with Azure, I opted to host my blog there.

+The process was straightforward: I created a free static web app and linked it directly to my GitHub project.

-In the background, Azure/GitHub set up a GitHub action to deploy my blog, magic ✨
+Behind the scenes, Azure and GitHub collaborated to set up a magical GitHub action for deploying my blog.

-Next step will obviously be about customizing it, but it will be for another day
+The next step, of course, will involve customization, but that’s a task for another day

 Cheers!